 -To sign up for a Loan Information Session, call our Financial Aid Office at (909) 274-4450

 -For dates/times and further information regarding currently offered loan sessions, visit the Loan Workshops/Loan Information Sessions page.

 The Work Study programs give students the opportunity to earn part or all of their financial need by working on campus or off campus in community service positions while they are in school.
 To apply for the Federal Work Study Program, you must complete your FAFSA.
 Examples of the jobs available are: teacher's aide, clerk, grounds person, custodian, and lab assistant.
 Your wage will be determined by the type and difficulty of the work that you choose.

 This type of part-time work can add to your educational experience and can be a valuable asset when seeking employment after graduation.

-The Work Study award reflects the amount of money that you are eligible to earn as wages.
+The Work Study offer reflects the amount of money that you are eligible to earn as wages.
 Your placement on a job depends upon your skills, the availability of jobs, and the hours that you are available to work.